Skip to main content

 4. Pulp infection — If left untreated, the infection can reach the pulp or the innermost part of your tooth.
 This can cause severe pain, swelling, or even an abscess (a pus-filled sac).

 The good news is that you can prevent tooth decay from progressing beyond the demineralization phase.
-By using fluoridated toothpaste and maintaining good oral hygiene, this can easily be done.
+You can do this by using fluoridated toothpaste and maintaining good oral hygiene.

 What are the Signs of Tooth Decay?

 Catching the early signs of tooth decay can prevent pain and protect your teeth.
-It can also stop you from spending on costly dental procedures.
+It can also help you avoid costly dental procedures.

 Spotting the signs of tooth decay early and seeking early intervention can turn cavities from a serious problem to a minor inconvenience.
 Here are some signs you need to watch out for: